 A kid-friendly après-ski atmosphere

 You may not be in college anymore, but that doesn’t mean you don’t want some social time – and maybe a beer or two; I certainly won’t judge – at the end of a long day of skiing.
+The days of college drinking are long gone, and so are the scannable fakes that someone may have used to buy you alcohol.
+Now, you are old enough and responsible enough to buy yourself a nice cold glass of beer after a tough day on the slopes.
 The most family-friendly ski resorts have a G-rated party atmosphere that makes the end of the skiing day fun for everyone.

 Whether that means the strategic placement of fire pits and the distribution of s’mores at the end of the day like Northstar Resort in California offers, having a friendly pirate named Ron sing around a bonfire like they do at Smuggs, or giving kids a chance to parade with their ski instructors before enjoying some popcorn and the Macarena like they do at Keystone, the most family-friendly resorts make kids feel welcome once the skiing day is done.